nikosargalias/calculator/Project-Guidelines.md

 Please see below for an outline of each technology used in this project, and the reasoning behind each choice.

-### React Architecture - mixed with MVC
+### React Architecture

 - I chose to use React because I felt this project benefitted from the single flow of state, and component architecture.
-It made the creation of the different components simple with a clear seperation of view controller and logic.

 The parent <CalculatorApp /> component is what holds the state of the calculator.
 However the functionality has been extracted to a separate file titled calculator-logic.js inside the /logic folder - the purpose of this is twofold: